sebSmarthome/openHAB3-widget/List_Item_for_use_with_List_Card/Rain_Forecast_One_Hour_List_Item/README.md

 ![Screen1](https://github.com/sebSmarthome/openHAB3-widget/raw/main/List_Item_for_use_with_List_Card/Rain_Forecast_One_Hour_List_Item/screenshots/Rain.jpg)

 UI **List Item** Widget to display the rain forecast within the hour in france with the [HTTP Binding](https://www.openhab.org/addons/bindings/http/).

 [Tutorial in french](https://github.com/sebSmarthome/openHAB3-widget/)

-**Only use with “List Card” with accordion and rich list items option set to true.
-Do not use it as a “default list item widget”**
+**Only use with “List Card” with accordion and rich list items option set to true.</br>Do not use it as a “default list item widget”**

 Support to use a light and a dark background.